 The classes are taught to groups of not significantly more than 30 students.
 Tutors use a variety of teaching methods to deliver their modules.
 Lectures provide a structure for the module and give an overview of the subject matter.
 They will introduce students to new topics relevant to their modules.

 Some classes will take the form of a lecture, others will be taught seminar style; others may use a mixture of teaching methods (e.g. lecture, research, case law and problem methods), in order to promote a personalised learning that considers the individual student’s interests, needs and abilities.
 We believe that it is part of student experience to be exposed to different teaching styles.

-There will be 32 hours of teaching per 30 credit module, spread out more or less equally over both teaching terms.
 There will be 16 hours of teaching per 15 credit module, spread out over one of the teaching terms.

 Brunel has always placed great emphasis on developing graduates who can innovate and implement, and who can add value to society through their industry.
-Brunel students become the kind of graduates who employers want to recruit, and as a result they currently enjoy the 13th highest starting salaries in the UK.
+Brunel students become the kind of graduates who employers want to recruit, and as a result they currently enjoy some of the highest starting salaries in the UK.
 This success is down to a several factors: